 Aside from these, it’s also worth keeping in mind that you’ll likely have to pay for public transportation to/from where you’re staying or parking (unless it is a hotel-based convention, and you are staying in the hotel).
 If you’re going with friends, it’s worth figuring out if parking ends up being cheaper than all of you taking the train or bus.
 For example, even with $13 parking at Wizard World Chicago, for my best friend, sister, and I to take the train in and out costs $16.50.
-This doesn’t account for gas prices, but driving also means we can leave stuff in the car/go get it later, it saves time, and means we save time on the commute and don’t have to worry about catching the last train.
+This doesn’t account for gas prices, but driving also means we can leave stuff in the car/go get it later, and means we save time on the commute and don’t have to worry about catching the last train.

 Eating is another important (and necessary thing) during conventions.
 It’s important to be aware that, depending on the location of the convention, there may not be a lot of options for food.
-NYCC is located near a ton of food carts, but most cons only have the food within the convention center, which is usually fried and incredibly expensive.
+NYCC is located near a ton of food carts, but most cons only have the food within the convention center, which is usually fried and/or incredibly expensive.
 I save money and eat better by bringing granola bars, small sandwiches, or trail mix with me and munch on it throughout the day.
 While a lot of places do check bags at the door, most will let you get away with small snacks, and you’ll feel a lot better eating healthier and saving money.

 Not to mention, you’ll probably want to create (and stick to) a budget for things like cosplay or buying things in the exhibit hall.